 The Drake Hotel in Chicago opened its doors on December 31, 1920.
 The luxury hotel is a longtime rival of the historic Palmer House hotel in Chicago.

 The first ever motel opened its doors on December 12, 1925 in San Luis Obispo, California.
 The Milestone Mo-Tel, now known as the Motel Inn of San Luis Obispo, was built by Arthur Heineman who combined the words “motor” and “hotel” as sales of automobiles began to take off.
-Heineman’s motel was notable for a sign that changed the first letter so it effectively alternated the words “hotel” and “motel.”
-Each of the 160 guests had an individual chalet, each with a bathroom, telephone, and garage.
+Heineman’s motel was notable for a sign that changed the first letter so it alternated the words “hotel” and “motel.”
+Guests had 160 individual chalets available, each with a bathroom, telephone, and garage.

 The attack on Pearl Harbor by the Empire of Japan occurred on December 7, 1941, bringing the United States into World War II.

-On December 7, 1946, the deadliest hotel fire in U.S. history occurred at the Winecoff Hotel, now known as the Ellis Hotel, in Atlanta, Georgia.
+On December 7, 1946, the deadliest hotel fire in U.S. history took place at the Winecoff Hotel, now known as the Ellis Hotel, in Atlanta, Georgia.
 One hundred and nineteen people perished in the blaze.

 The Park Slope Plane Crash occurred on December 16, 1960, when United Airlines Flight 826, a Douglas DC-8-11, collided with Trans World Airlines Flight 266, a Lockheed L-1049 Super Constellation, over New York City.
 All 128 passengers onboard the aircraft, as well as six people on the ground, lost their lives.
 The incident became the first time in history that a black box was used to provide details in a plane crash investigation.